TPopovich/LoL-a/receipes/001_basics_movements/001a_details_a.md

 this is just to show that you need to be careful with entering options as case matters.
 (NOTE: this is generally not true on DOS/Windows so users familar with that OS need to remember that case matters.)

-note the differences in the file listing (ls) command output.
+Note the differences in the file listing (`ls`) command output.
 The `ls -al` command showed two lines with a dot, and then two dots.
-What are they?
+What are the dots?
 The single dot represents the current directory.
 And the two dots represent the parent directory.
-Remember, everything is represented by a file.  `You can also do  cd .  and try that out...
+Remember, everything is represented by a file.
+You can also do  `cd .`  and try that out...
 It goes nowhere as the cd to current directory is effectively a nop - no operation.
+(NOTE:  the `.` and `..` are also present on DOS/Windows as well but generally used less than on Unix/Linux.)

 10) Type: `man ls | col -b | tee man.ls.txt`
     </br>Here we have used two (2) pipe symbols, this displayed using "tee" the cleaned-up man page for ls